Category: Amazon

 Manipulated Amazon Reviews

 Amazon would have you believe that their reviews are authentic and reliable.
-But I want to impress upon you that they are far from perfect.
+But I want you to know they are far from perfect.
 Besides Brushing Scams, some Amazon sellers game the system by paying for positive reviews.
 And it works.
-Here’s how Amazon reviews can be manipulated, with offers of Amazon Gift Cards.
+Here’s how Amazon reviews are manipulated, with offers of Amazon Gift Cards.

-When a buyer receives their item, a business card similar to the above examples is included.
-The card instructs the recipient that, if they follow the steps, and leave a review, and email proof to the seller, then they will receive an Amazon gift card.
+When a buyer receives their purchase, a business card (see above) may be included.
+Or a postcard (examples below) may arrive in the mail after a few weeks.
+The card gives detailed instructions on how to leave a review, and email proof to the seller, in order to receive an Amazon gift card.

 Note that, while the cards sport the Amazon logo, the verbiage specifically says not to mention this card or return it to Amazon.
 That should be a tip-off that they are doing something illicit.